2024–present Serbian anti-corruption protests: Start of the corruption probe

 On 3 February, the Higher Public Prosecutor's Office in Novi Sad announced that the Special Department for Suppression of Corruption had launched an investigation into corruption in connection with the reconstruction of the canopy of the Novi Sad Railway Station.
-In Belgrade, a 15-minute silence was held at the intersection in front of the mental hospital for those killed in the collapse.
-In addition to employees and citizens, bikers also blocked the intersection in front of the building to protect employees and the crowd, given that two female doctors were injured at the same location a few days ago when they were hit by a car at full speed.
+In Belgrade, a 15-minute silence was held at the intersection in front of the city's mental hospital for those killed in the collapse.
+In addition to employees and citizens, bikers also blocked the intersection in front of the building to protect employees and the crowd, given that two doctors were injured at the same location a few days ago when they were hit by a car at full speed.
 Students from several Belgrade high schools also protested in front of their respective schools.
-Artists have protested in front of the Ministry of Culture, while professors of the Aviation Academy and parents whose children attend the academy blocked the intersection in front of the central government building.
+Artists protested in front of the Ministry of Culture, while professors of the Aviation Academy and the parents whose children attend the academy blocked the intersection in front of the central government building.

 On 4 February, students, teachers, farmers and bikers organized a large protest in Kragujevac.
 The protesters carried boxes with ideas on city improvement to the city hall.
-Protesters also gathered in Arandjelovac, for the third time in one week, in support of the kindergarten teachers on strike.
+Protesters also gathered in Arandjelovac, for the third time in a week, to support of the kindergarten teachers on strike.
 On the same day, the Police Union of Serbia (PSS) sent a letter to the Minister of the Interior, Ivica Dačić, demanding an increase in salaries and the introduction of additional benefits for employees in the Ministry of the Interior (MUP).
 The union proposed that the wages of employees with secondary education, civil servants and office workers be increased by at least 15 percent of the salary for March, while the wages of employees with higher education by at least five percent.
 In addition, the PSS requested the payment of compensation for food costs during work in the amount of 15,000 dinars for all employees, as well as annual vacation allowance of at least 85,000 dinars, starting in 2025.
 Nearly 500 policemen have signed a petition supporting the students' demands.